jeremiah-shaulov/nop-json/README.md

-# JSON serialization/deserialization
+# nop-json

 This is full-featured modern JSON implementation according to ECMA-404 standard.

-This crate allows deserialization of JSON `io::Read` stream into primitive types (`bool`, `i32`, etc.), String and any other types that implement special trait called [TryFromJson](trait.TryFromJson.html), which can be implemented automatically through `#[derive(TryFromJson)]` for your structs and enums.
+This crate allows deserialization of JSON `io::Read` stream into primitive types (`bool`, `i32`, etc.), String and any other types that implement special trait called `TryFromJson`, which can be implemented automatically through `#[derive(TryFromJson)]` for your structs and enums.

-And serialization back to JSON through [DebugToJson](trait.DebugToJson.html) trait, that acts like `Debug`, allowing to print your objects with `println!()` and such.
+And serialization back to JSON through `DebugToJson` trait, that acts like `Debug`, allowing to print your objects with `println!()` and such.

 It allows to read whitespece-separated JSON values from stream in sequence.
+It also allows to pipe blob strings to a writer.

 This implementation avoids unnecessary memory allocations and temporary object creations.